Femur Shaft Fractures, Causes, Symptoms & Treatment

 Pain Management

 A doctor and nurses can work to reduce the pain, which can also facilitate a speedy recovery.
 After an injury or operation, pain is a natural part of the healing process.
-For short-term relief, medications are prescribed after an injury and surgery.
+For short-term relief, medications will help after the injury and surgery.
 The medicines available for the management of reducing pain include acetaminophen, gabapentinoid, nonsteroidal anti-inflammatory drugs (NSAIDs), muscle relaxants, opioids, and other medications for topical pain.
 A doctor may prescribe a combination of medicines for pain relief, as well as to minimize the need for opioids.
 However, these medications may have side effects that may affect a patient’s ability to drive and perform other activities.
 A doctor can discuss with the patient the side effects of these medications.

 Weight-bearing